PERSONAL UPDATE (03.01.21):

 If you're waiting on a swap return from me and are concerned because it hasn't arrived, please message me and I will check your parcel's tracking.
 In over a decade of art trading, I've never flaked on a swap -- and I never will.
 Whatever the problem, I'll be grateful for the chance to make things right if I can.
 Please be in touch, and we will find a solution that works for you.

-stuff you'll never use and are glad to "get rid of" • super cutesy cartoony clip-art-y things • artificial scents • clowns (except Cirque du Soleil) • kiddie/reward/planner stickers • foam stuff • anything intolerant, political, or religious -- but non-religious "spiritual" stuff (uplifting, inclusive, yoga, meditative) is very welcome!
+stuff you'll never use and are glad to "get rid of" • super cutesy cartoony clip-art-y things • artificial scents • clowns (except Cirque du Soleil) • kiddie/reward/planner stickers • foam stuff • anything intolerant, political, or religious... but "spiritual" stuff (uplifting quotes, inclusive memes, yoga and/or meditative themes) is very welcome!

 |Type 1||Type 2||Type 3||Uncategorized|